paladarsh/slidev-bkcwfa/slides.md

 # Inference

 - Almost all iTFR (implied TFR) estimates are below the Bayesian posterior median.
-This underestimate is due to the variance in the population of women in each age group. %Thus, we can say that age-group population of women has a larger role than iTFR.
+This underestimate is due to the variance in the population of women in each age group.
+Thus, we can say that age-group population of women has a larger role than iTFR.
 - Even with larger population and lower mortality rates, the uncertainty in sampling and age-patterns of childbearing imply uncertainty in TFR based on CWRs.
 The uncertainty is evident from the 95\% credible interval of 0.06 for Fulton [1.64, 1.71] to 0.91 for Taliaferro [1.84, 2.75]